ProjektAdLer/MoodlePlugin-mod_adleradaptivity/README.md

 }
 ```
 Dieser ist regulär nicht enthalten, da das Bearbeiten der Fragen in der Fragen in AdLer über Moodle nicht erlaubt ist.

+## Potential future improvements
+- [ ] Trigger event when a task is successfully completed (also backup/restore logic).
+ATM the only purpose of this event would be an entry in the audit log.